 How much can you write off with bonus depreciation?

-For a car you purchased between 2017 and 2022, it let you write off 100% of the cost in year one.
-After that, it starts to "phase out" by 20% every year, until it goes away completely in 2027.
+For a car you purchased between 2017 and 2022, the IRS allowed you to write off 100% of the cost in year one.
+After that, it started to "phase out" that helpful subsidy by 20% every year, culminating when it vanishes entirely in 2027.
 Here's how it breaks down:

 As you can see, bonus depreciation only gives you a bigger first-year write-off up to 2025.
 By 2026, you might as well use MACRS, which lets you write off 35% of your car's cost the year you buy it.

-Unfortunately, the same auto limits that apply to Section 179 also apply to bonus — the max deduction is $18,200 in the first year.
+Unfortunately, bonus depreciation has limits — the max deduction is $20,200 in the first year.
 In addition, bonus depreciation cannot be claimed on vehicles used less than 50% for business.

 Section 179 vs. bonus depreciation: What’s the difference?